Choiceugwuede/data_manipulation/README.md

 - Mmebers table: captures the join_date when a customer_id joined resaturant loyalty program.

-Check out the relationship between these datasets [here](
+Check out the relationship between these datasets [here](Data Model.png).

 ##